voxlol/projectjellyfish/README.md

 TaaS, PaaS, or even Staff) and allows them to be assigned a cost, and then users can create projects and add those services to a project.
 Jellyfish current supports IaaS via [ManageIQ](http://manageiq.org).

-Project Jellyfish has 3 main components: Jellyfish API, Jellyfish UX, and ManageIQ.
-Jellyfish API is the API layer of Jellyfish.
-It provides a REST based API for Jellyfish-UX and for the Jellyfish Mobile application.

 #### Requirements

-Jellyfish API has the following requirements
+Jellyfish has the following requirements

 * Ruby (Please check .ruby-version for the latest version to use, generally, this is the current version of Ruby)
 * PostgreSQL 9.4.x